AIDynamics/NeoPulse_Examples/SpectralOptimization/image/MNIST/README.md

 # Introduction
-The sample .nml file is an application of Spectral Optimization in training a CNN image classification model using image data in [NeoPulse™ AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).
+The sample .nml file is an application of Spectral Optimization in training a CNN image classification model using image data in [NeoPulse® AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).

 # Data
 The data for this task can be found at: http://yann.lecun.com/exdb/mnist/